ShobhithatestNG/WeatherAssignment/README.md

 ## The following features  are implemented in this Project:
 	1. Tests are runnable from the command line
-	2. Tests are run against a configurable host, we have used http://www.mapsynq.com as the default
+	2. Tests are run against a configurable host, we have used [MAPSYNQ] (http://www.mapsynq.com/) as the default
 	3. Tests are configured to run on a various browser eg Chrome, FireFox, Safari , IE
 	4. Tests are configured to run on all OS combinations against a testing service eg: windows, MacOS
 	5. Testing service credentials and all configuration settings are passed as environment variables